 Paul, being the catalyst of this song, plays impressive bass guitar, sings in the ‘Beatle chorus’ and possibly swirls away on the Mellotron haphazardly for seven minutes or so.
 John undoubtedly also contributed to the backward Mellotron overdub as well as played both organ and Mellotron in the twelve-bar blues section of the song, not to mention a hearty vocal contribution.
 George put in some very nice guitar passages that add some elegant touches to the song as well as sung in the chorus, while Ringo’s drums and maracas are suitably performed.
 Let us not forget Ringo’s lead vocals as well!

-November 27th, 1967 was the U.S. release date for the album “Magical Mystery Tour,” which included the instrumental “Flying.”
-The album was first released on compact disc on September 21st, 1987 and then was re-released in a remastered state on September 9th, 2009.
+November 27th, 1967 was the US release date for the album “Magical Mystery Tour,” which included the instrumental “Flying.”
+The vinyl version of this album continued to be reissued throughout the years, while it was first released on compact disc on September 21st, 1987 and then was re-released in a remastered state on September 9th, 2009.

 Sometime in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
 These tape cartidges did not have the capability to include entire albums, so a truncated four-song version of "Magical Mystery Tour" was released in this portable format in early 1968, some rare copies having a picture from the "Help!" soundtrack album on the front of the tape.
 "Flying" was one of the four songs on this release.
 These "Playtapes" are highly collectable today.